biegunka/biegunka.budueba.com/pages/settings/run-only.markdown

 A bunch of settings for `run` specificatlly.

-They are bundled in `Execution` type.
+They are bundled in `Run` type.
 Note, that you do not have access to constructors directly, instead you are supposed to use [lens][0]es.

-  * `priviledges :: Lens' Execution Priviledges`
+  * `priviledges :: Lens' Run Priviledges`

     If you run scripts with sudo, you still probably don't want all your dotfiles to belong to `root`.
 That's what `priviledges` allows you to do: